girder/girder_worker/docs/api-docs.rst

 **********************

-The first argument to :py:func:`romanesco.run` describes the task to execute, independently of the actual data that will it will be executed against.
-The most important field of the task is the ``mode``, which describes what type of task this is.
+The first argument to :py:func:`romanesco.run` describes the task to execute, independently of the actual data that it will be executed upon.
+The most important field of the task is the ``mode``, which describes what type of task it is.
 The structure for the task dictionary is described below.
 Uppercase names within angle braces represent symbols defined in the specification.
 Optional parts of the specification are surrounded by parenthesis to avoid ambiguity with the square braces, which represent lists in python or Arrays in JSON.